openharmony/docs/en/application-dev/reference/apis/js-apis-request.md

 show(id: string): Promise&lt;TaskInfo&gt;

-Queries the task details based on the task ID.
+Queries a task details based on the task ID.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.Request.FileTransferAgent